piplin-es/llm-parser-filter/README.md

 # Create a filter function
 is_urgent = get_filter(
-    prompt="Determine if this email is urgent based on its content and subject", model="gpt-4o",
+    prompt="Determine if this email is urgent based on its content and subject" )
-    provider="openai"
-)

 # Use the filter